CatalystCode/bot-to-bot-master/README.md

 * To stop routing the messages to the slave bot and return control to the master bot, type `bye`.
 You should see that you got back to the next step in the dialog of the master bot.

-* if you type `slave` again, you'll continue from the last step that you left the slave bot before resuming control to the master bot.
+* If you type `slave` again, you'll continue from the last step that you left the slave bot before resuming control to the master bot.